 Maximum and Minimum Number of Directors in Private Limited Company

-Only an Individual (living person) can be appointed as a Director in a Company.
-A body corporate or business entity cannot be appointed as a Director in a Company.
-A company can have a maximum of fifteen Directors – it can be increased further by passing a special resolution.
+A company can have a minimum of two Directors and a maximum of fifteen Directors – it can be increased further by passing a special resolution.

 Minimum Number of Director in Company are as follows: